 Do your homework.
 Research the company so you can showcase your knowledge.
 This will boost your credibility with the interviewer and help you to formulate intelligent questions.

 Rehearse.
 Prepare answers to common questions the interviewer is likely to ask such as What are your strengths and weaknesses?
 Why do you want to work here?
 Why should we hire you? and the ever popular Tell me about yourself.
 Conduct a mock interview with a trusted friend, LER Career Services staff, or the The Career Center.
-Also utilize the Mock Interview feature in I-Link for practice.

 Look the part.
 Your clothing should be neat, pressed, and professional.
 Err on the side of conservative; even if everyone’s wearing jeans when you arrive, you’re better being overdressed.
 Make sure to have a fresh haircut and clean, manicured nails.